hmillet/backupcommands/README.md

 ### Step 2

-Register the bundle in the `AppKernel.php` file:
+Register the bundle in the `AppKernel.php` file :

     public function registerBundles()
     {